-I’ll update this review when I’ve tried them, but here’s what I can tell you now about what makes them unique: They’re the least expensive tablets if you order a year’s supply, and they come in crazy flavors – spearmint, orange, eucalyptus, English peppermint and tea tree (which is intimidating sounding).
+I’ll update this review when I’ve tried them, but here’s what I can tell you now about what makes their tablets unique: They’re the least expensive tablets if you order a year’s supply, and they come in crazy flavors – spearmint, orange, eucalyptus, English peppermint and tea tree (which is intimidating sounding).

-More importantly, sodium bicarbonate is the first ingredient in these tablets (the only formula I’ve found where it’s #1), which makes me nervous that they might be very baking soda flavored.
-And, like Mouthful, Georganics tablets contain Kaolin clay, which gave my teeth a super squeaky-clean feeling with Mouthful, but also made the tablets tough as rocks to chew and hard to fully rinse away.
+And sodium bicarbonate is the first ingredient in these tablets (the only formula I’ve found where it’s #1), which makes me nervous that they might be very baking soda flavored.
+Like Mouthful, Georganics tablets contain Kaolin clay, which gave my teeth a super squeaky-clean feeling with Mouthful, but also made the tablets tough as rocks to chew and hard to fully rinse away.

 Maybe these are different though!
 Details to come when my order arrives.

 The best way to order Georganics: